mytch444/mlm/README.md

 value. if it was a symbol which was subsituted with a function we give the rest of the list to the function.

+you will need to have a last new line on your files.